nicholasmaurer/dear-sincere-friend/README.md

 # dear-sincere-friend

-To build this project require node.js and webpack to build.
-Install node.js then run `npm install webpack`.

-To build this project in the project root directory run `npm run build`.
+This project is built with webpack.
+From the project root run `npm install webpack` to install webpack.
+Run `npm install` to install the project dependencies.
+To build the project run `npm run build` and `npm start` to start hosting a local webserver.

 www.dearsincerefriend.com